NathanJPlummer/Creative-Fan-License/Creative-Fan-License.md

 - 3rd party licensees
 	- 3rd party licensees are hereby defined as a license granted by a party that is not the current copyright holder but has been granted permission by the copyright holder to sell additional licenses.
 An example of this type of license would be the "Kindle Worlds" program.
-	- 3rd party licensees are not granted any additional rights and are bound to the 3rd party Creative Commons license unless granted additional rights by the 2nd party licensor, the project authors, or the 1st party licensor, the current copyright holder.
+	- 3rd party licensees are not granted any additional rights and are bound to the 3rd party Creative Commons license unless granted additional rights by the 2nd party liscense project authors, a 1st party licensor, or the current copyright holder.